VOLTTRON/volttron/examples/FNCS/README.md

 Follow the fncs installation from https://github.com/FNCS/fncs substituding the above urls for zmq and czmq respectively.

+Also, fncs must be installed into the python environment.
+This can be done by the following steps:

+1. Activate a volttron environment shell
+1. cd to the <FNCS SRC>/python directory
+1. Run python setup.py sdist
+1. Run pip install dist/fncs-2.0.1.tar.gz

 ## Running the agent.

 Make sure to export the variable LD_LIBRARY_PATH to the fncs_installation/lib folder before